Lady Gaga's dog walker shot, two of her French bulldogs stolen: What happened exactly?

-Lady Gaga, her dog walker and two French bulldogs have made headlines in the last 24 hours.
+Lady Gaga, her dog walker and her beloved French bulldogs have made headlines in the last 24 hours.
 Haven't been following the disturbing saga?
 Here's what we know so far.

-A horrifying home surveillance video obtained by TMZ shows a man jumping out a car and confronting the dog walker, saying, "Give it up."
-A shot can be heard, as can a dog's yelps and the panicked cries of the injured victim.
+A horrifying home surveillance video obtained by TMZ shows a man jumping out of a car and confronting the dog walker, saying, "Give it up."
+The men struggle, and a shot can be heard, as can a dog's yelps and the panicked cries of the injured victim.
 "Help me, I've been shot.
 I've been shot," he screams.
 "Oh my god."

-Fischer is in stable condition, according to a police statement Thursday evening.
+KABC quotes a representative for Gaga saying that Fisher is being treated at Cedars-Sinai Medical Center.
+Fischer is in stable condition, according to a police statement Thursday evening that also describes the two suspects in the robbery as between 20 and 25 years old.

 No one knows.
 Multiple news outlets are quoting sources close to the singer saying she's offering a $500,000 reward for their return.
 Anyone with information can email KojiandGustav@gmail.com.